amitch747/PSRS/README.md

 Saves me alot of trouble

 Memory is looking rough

+Looks rough no longer.
+Pretty good times (compared to whats on the PSRS paper) 16 threads, 32000000 keys is 16 seconds.

+Actually really bad
 # - - - - - - - - - - - - - - - - - - - - - - - - - - - - -